-In terms of life saving equipment, we need to fund the purchase of a microwave ablation machine which enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
+New cancer-treatment equipment has been purchased: a microwave ablation machine enables doctors to zap cancerous tumours using micro waves, with pinpoint accuracy.
 It’s less invasive and quicker to perform, with no surgery and no long stay in hospital and providing a treatment route when surgery or chemotherapy is not possible.
 Please read more about our Microwave Ablation Appeal here.

 The Gift of Gold Standard Healthcare